modrinth/minotaur/README.md

     token = 'secret' // Use an environment property! projectId = 'ssUbhMkL'
     versionNumber = '1.0.0'
-    uploadFile = jar // This is the java jar task addGameVersion('1.16.2')
+    // This is the java jar task
+    uploadFile = jar       // <-- use this for Forge
+    uploadFile = remapJar  // <-- use this for Fabric
+    addGameVersion('1.16.2')
     addLoader('fabric')
 }